remotesynth/certifiedfreshevents/content/speakers/eduardo-boucas.md

 draft: false
 ---

 Eduardo is a Senior Staff Engineer at Netlify.
-He maintains several [open-source projects](https://github.com/eduardoboucas).
+He works on serverless computing, with a focus on creating a seamless and inclusive developer experience for people coming from any type of background.